 With the following actions and services described below, we expect the CAASPP and NWEA/MAP scores to increase to help us meet this goal.
-Unless otherwise noted, all of the baseline data from the metrics below are from the 2020-2021 school year; all Year 1 Outcome data is from the spring of 2022.
+Unless otherwise noted, all of the baseline data from the metrics below are from the 2020-2021 school year; all Year 1 Outcome data is from the spring of 2022 and Year 2 Outcome data is from the spring of 2023.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Teacher Schedules, lesson plans and walkthroughs: Updated metric (spring 2022): % of students having access to required areas of study as evidence by schedules, lesson plans, and class walkthroughs 100% students have access to required areas of study 100% students have access to required areas of study 100% students have access to required areas of study Implementation of State Standards Updated metric (spring 2022): % of classroom observations (using agreed upon observation tool) with instruction meeting grade level CCSS ELA (including ELD standards) and Math standards have been implemented.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Teacher Schedules, lesson plans and walkthroughs: Updated metric (spring 2022): % of students having access to required areas of study as evidence by schedules, lesson plans, and class walkthroughs 100% students have access to required areas of study 100% students have access to required areas of study 100% students have access to required areas of study 100% students have access to required areas of study Implementation of State Standards Updated metric (spring 2022): % of classroom observations (using agreed upon ELA (including ELD standards) and Math standards have been implemented.
 SS and NGSS standards have also been implemented.
-New baseline TBD fall 2022.
 ELA (including ELD standards) and Math standards have been implemented.
 SS and NGSS standards have also been implemented.
+ELA (including ELD standards) and Math standards have been implemented.
+SS and NGSS standards have also been implemented.
 ELA/ELD and Math SS and NGSS standards will continue to be implemented.
-Updated Outcomes (spring 2022): 100% of classroom observations (using agreed upon observation tool) with
+Updated Outcomes (spring 2022):